Skip to contents

 For further details see Riahi et al. 2017

 An internet connection with high download speed is suggested for downloading gridded data for many environments.
+There may be problems with downloading files on a Mac OS.

 References